SylwBar/ogn_sim/multi.md

 ### Stream copy with fully modified identifiers and moved objects

-It is possible to move objects from selected stream by selected offset.
+It is possible to geographically move objects of selected stream by selected offset.
 Example multi file, examples/multi4.json:
 ```
 [